 The collected data contains 88 independent measurements of particle species and 18 measurements of the particle ratios, spanning transverse momentum from 0 to 150~GeV and absolute rapidity from 0 to 4.5.
-Measurements that contain less than 5 data points or spanning less than several GeV in transverse momentum are not used in the analysis.
-Where multiple measurements of the same particle is provided by the same experiment, the measurements are considered to be independent and combined together using a constant scaling factor applied to one of the measurements.
-This factor is calculated to account for small differences in the properties of the different measurements, for example the rapidity coverage.
+Measurements that contain less than 5 data points or span less than several GeV in transverse momentum are not used in the analysis.
+Where multiple measurements of the same particle are reported by the same experiment at the same energy, the measurements typically rely on different statistical samples and therefore are considered to be independent.
+They are combined using a constant scaling factor applied to one of the measurements.
+This factor is calculated to account for small differences in the properties of the different measurements, for example, the rapidity coverage.
 The magnitude of the factor is close or equal to unity.
-Measurements of isospin-partner particles made by the same experiment, and measurements of the same particles performed by different experiments are not combined.
+Measurements of isospin-partner particles made by the same experiment and measurements of the same particles performed by different experiments are not combined.

-All together, this analysis uses 72 combined data samples of 18 particle species and their isospin partners with 1509 experimental data points, and 15 measurements of particle ratios with 327 data points.
+Altogether, this analysis uses 72 combined data samples of 18 particle species and their isospin partners with 1509 experimental data points and 15 measurements of particle ratios with 327 data points.